 In BeeBall 2 teams square off against each other, 1 team in the field and 1 team at bat.
 The player at bat tries to hit the ball, and runs past the bases as fast as possible.
 The team in the field tries to get the ball back to the base before the runner reaches the base.
 If the ball gets to the base before the runner, the runner is out.
 If the run manages to round all the bases, he scores a run.
 The team with the most runs at the end of the game, wins.

-We practice every Monday night from 6 – 7 pm on the field outside Gebouw De Nayer in Sportkot.
-You’re expected at 5.45pm.
+We practice every Sunday morning between 10 and 11am in De Wijnpers.
+The oldest children, born in 2008 and 2009, will practice until 11.30am.
 Bring sneakers or cleats and a bottle of water.
 The rest of the equipment is provided by the Leuven Twins.

 BeeBall Rookies (6 – 7 years old)